Prepare For Moving House

 You want to assure that your goods are in safe hands when you hand them over.
 Members of the British Association of Removers or The National Guild of Removers and Storers are recognised firms that will provide a great level of service.
 While movers will have transportation insurance, it can also be worthwhile to contact your home contents insurer to check if your existing policy covers goods in transit.

-Once you know the dates of your move, we can help you find a reputable moving company to help you relocate.
+Once you know the dates of your move, we can help you find a reputable mover to help you relocate.

 Moving firms are busy, so finding one that is on a return journey empty is an ideal opportunity to get your house move fit into their busy schedule.